 This policy is not as draconian as it may seem.
 We don’t go out of our way to break previously supported browsers.
 Rather, we just quit testing changes to the site on the older products.
 Typically, many older versions of Safari, Chrome, and Firefox work quite well with this site.

-The same statement is true for MS Edge, but does not hold for Internet Explorer.
+The same statement does not hold for the MS Edge Legacy product and Internet Explorer.
 We don’t specifically test Internet Explorer 11, but it supports encyption algortihms that are capable of accessing the site on Windows 7 and Windows 10.
 Earlier versions of Internet Explorer do not support modern cipher suites and can not access the site.
 If you still run Windows XP and neeed to access the site your best bet is to try Chrome 49 or Firefox 49 (or more recent versions of these browsers) for XP SP3.

 We have expended effort to provide a pleasant experience when viewing this site on mobile devices.
 However, we must constrain that statement by the word Apple.
 We don’t have a philosophical objection to Android or Windows mobile devices.
 We are just an Apple shop and don’t purchase other vendors' devices for testing.
 That being said, we aren’t aware of any theoretical difficulties to viewing our content with recent non-Apple mobile browsers.
 No Apple specific techniques were used when coding this site.

 Early versions of Android (prior to 4.4.2) and iOS (prior to 9.0) do not provide adequate cryptographic facilities for accessing this site.
 Similarly, Windows phones prior to 8.1 lack adequate cryptographic support.